KhalilZouhir/Collaborative_Task_Manager_JEE/README.md

 * Login: Authenticate users with their credentials.
 * Task Management:
-* View finished and unfinished tasks of team members.
+* View finished and unfinished tasks of team members:
-- Add, update, and delete your own tasks.
+Add, update (Mark your tasks as finished or unfinished), and delete your own tasks.
-- Mark your tasks as finished or unfinished.

 * Logout: Safely disconnect from the session.

 ## Database Setup